rafizrayhan/Football-Moneyball-Valuation-Model/README.md

 ### Variable Selection
 All additional variables were tested against the base model using adjusted R² — only variables that genuinely improved adjusted R² were retained.
-Att Pen per 90 was tested and rejected (reduced adjusted R²).
+Att Pen per 90 was tested and rejected as it reduced adjusted R².

 ### Model Performance
 - R² = 0.687 — performance stats explain 69% of market value